Health History for Parent & Baby

 During the feeding evaluation, we will weigh your baby before and after direct breast or chest feeding to evaluate how efficiently milk is being transferred.
 Your IBCLC can also support you with latching and positioning.
 This is a great time to ask for techniques to improve latching for yours and baby’s comfort.

-Your IBCLC will evaluate baby’s mouth for function, palate height, and any oral restrictions.
-She has been trained to check for tethered oral tissues (including tongue and lip ties), and will present you with options if anything outside of normal limits is observed.
+Your IBCLC will assess your baby’s body for signs of tension, side preference, or other markers that may be causing issues with latch.
+She will also evaluate your baby’s mouth for function, palate height, and any oral restrictions (such as tongue tie and lip tie).
+She has been trained to check for tethered oral tissues, and will present you with options if anything outside of normal limits is observed.

 Pumping and Bottle Feeding